noshagit/Boxxle/README.md

 2. Push the boxes to the marked spots.
 3. Complete the level by placing all boxes on the designated locations.

+## Features

+- Multiple levels with increasing difficulty.
+- Undo and reset button to help you solve puzzles.
+- Simple and intuitive controls.
+- Binding controls
+- Stunning pixel art to enhance the visual appeal of the game some are animated
+- Beautiful background
+- Music playlist
+- Sounds effect
+- Option menu
+- Scoring and walk counter

 ## Score Feature

 - Each move or push increases the movement counter by 1.